SpaCE-Lab-MSU/warmXtrophic/README.md

 This repository contains R scripts that organize, clean, analyze, and plot data from the long-term Warming X Trophic Interactions experiment at Kellogg Biological Station (KBS) and University of Michigan Biological Station (UMBS).
 A manuscript is currently in review summarizing the data from 2015-2021, co-led by Kara Dobson and Moriah Young, coauthors: Phoebe Zarnetske, Mark Hammond.

 Young, M. L., Dobson, K. D., Hammond, M. D., Zarnetske, P. L. In review.
-Plant community responses to direct and herbivore-mediated indirect effects of climate warming across multiple years.
+Plant community responses to the individual and interactive effects of warming and herbivory across multiple years.
 Ecology. *Moriah and Kara are joint first authors

 ### Response variables include: